yodablocks/Sharing_past_project/Classroom/Advanced_Solidity/Deploying/Chapter_3.md

 Well, making a function `pure` or `view` saves us gas.
 Since these functions are not going to modify the state of the blockchain, there is no need for miners to execute them.
 To put it in a few words, `pure` and `view` functions can be `call`ed for free.

-## CryptoZombies- The Game
+## CryptoFish- The Game

-Remember, we've embedded our logic in a smart contract called `ZombieOwnership.sol`.
+Remember, we've embedded our logic in a smart contract called `FishOwnership.sol`.

 Hmmm... not a great name for a game.

 Fortunately, this isn't a problem.
 We can use inheritance to create a smart contract with the same actions and features with whatever name we choose.

-Let's create a new smart contract named `CryptoZombies` that inherits from `ZombieOwnership.sol`:
+Let's create a new smart contract named `CryptoFish` that inherits from `FishOwnership.sol`:

 ```
 pragma solidity ^0.4.24;

-import "./zombieownership.sol";
+import "./fishownership.sol";

-contract CryptoZombies is ZombieOwnership
+contract CryptoFish is FishOwnership
     {

     }